warrengb/BlazorTSInterop/README.md

 >
 ![ScreenShot](readme/image1.png)

->  Use .NET 5.0 client only, No secutiry and no PWA.
+>  Use .NET 5.0 client only, No security and no PWA.
 >
 ![ScreenShot](readme/image2.png)